Christovis/category-theory-for-programmers-companion/docs/part1.md

     fmap f (Reader g) = Reader (\x -> f (g x))
 ```

-, which actually is pretty much the same as the original definition...

-Thus, we are aked to find two different netural transformations between `Reader () -> List a`, where the `List` container was defined as
+We are asked to find two different natural transformations between `Reader () -> List a`, where the `List` container is defined as

 ```haskell
 data List a = Nil | Cons a (List a)
 ```

-Thus, the natural transformation $\alpha$ is of the form
+Thus, the type signature of the natural transformation $\alpha$ needs to be of the form

 ```haskell
 alpha :: Reader () a -> List a
 ```

-As Bartosz mentioned on page 165 "There are only two of these, `dumb` and `obvious`",
+As Bartosz mentioned on page 165 "There are only two [natural transformation in this case], `dumb` and `obvious`",

 ```haskell
 dumb :: Reader () a -> List a